-- The Chair invited Rosing-Asvid to present the updates from the SC on harp and hooded seals. - 173 In response to R-2.1.9, the SC noted that during and after the Benchmark WS for Harp and Hooded - seals in 2023, the Working Group on Harp and Hooded Seals (WGHARP) assessed a suite of - environmental variables to explain the apparent decline in the West Ice hooded seal stock but did not - find any of those drivers to contribute to their understanding of the reasons for the decline of this - 177 stock.
-The SC noticed that R-2.1.9 is not part of the Terms of Reference of the WGHARP and - 178 recommended that R-2.1.9 be added as a ToR for the next WGHARP meeting.
+The Chair invited Rosing-Asvid to present the updates from the SC on harp and hooded seals.

+In response to R-2.1.9, the SC noted that during and after the Benchmark WS for Harp and Hooded seals in 2023, the Working Group on Harp and Hooded Seals (WGHARP) assessed a suite of environmental variables to explain the apparent decline in the West Ice hooded seal stock but did not find any of those drivers to contribute to their understanding of the reasons for the decline of this stock.
+The SC noticed that R-2.1.9 is not part of the Terms of Reference of the WGHARP and recommended that R-2.1.9 be added as a ToR for the next WGHARP meeting.

-- 179 The SC/31 could not reply to R-2.1.4 and R-2.1.10, as the current population models are unfit for - purpose.
-Due to this, the WGHARP planned for 2025 is postponed and the SC suggested holding a - workshop to discuss modelling approaches for different seal species (planned for 2026).
+SC/31 could not reply to R-2.1.4 and R-2.1.10, as the current population models are unfit for purpose.
+Due to this, the WGHARP planned for 2025 is postponed and the SC suggested holding a workshop to discuss modelling approaches for different seal species (planned for 2026).

-182 Comments from Parties
+The Chair of the SC mentioned a very recent study, that could not be discussed during the SC, which found a strong decrease of hooded seal pup production in the west Atlantic.
+Greenland expressed a concern about the decreasing population of west Atlantic hooded seals and the effects it may have on the harvesting in East Greenland.
+The MCSW formulated the following request and recommended that the Council forward it to the SC:

+• R-2.1.12 (2025, ongoing): To investigate whether and to what extent the coastal hooded seal hunt in East Greenland will be affected if the decline in the Greenland Sea and west Atlantic populations continues.

+It was noted that the request could be added as ToR for the next meeting of the WGHARP.
+No other comments were made from the Parties.

+The MCSW agreed that R-2.1.4 and R-2.1.10 remained standing and that R-2.1.9 remains ongoing.
+The MCSW formulated R-2.1.12.

+3.5.
+WALRUS

-- 183 The Chair of the SC mentioned a very recent study, that could not be discussed during the SC, which - 184 found a strong decrease of hooded seal pup production in the west Atlantic.
-Greenland expressed a - concern about the decreasing population of west Atlantic hooded seals and the effects it may have on - the harvesting in East Greenland.
-The MCSW formulated the following request and recommended that - the Council forward it to the SC: - R-2.1.12: Investigate whether and to what extent the coastal hooded seal hunt in East Greenland will be affected if the decline in the Greenland Sea stock continues. - 190 It was noted that the request could be added as ToR for the next meeting of the WGHARP.
-No other - 191 comments were made from the Parties. - 192 MCSW Conclusion - 193 The MCSW agreed that R-2.1.4 and R-2.1.10 remained standing and that R-2.1.9 remains ongoing.
-The - 194 MCSW formulated R-2.1.12. - 195 3.5.
-WALRUS - 196 Updates from the Scientific Committee - The Chair invited Rosing-Asvid to present the updates from the SC on walrus. - 198 Given the significant time gap since the last walrus assessment in 2018, Greenland requires updated - advice.
-The SC agreed that the Walrus WG take place in 2026 as planned, when new data from ongoing - studies in Greenland and Svalbard is available.
-In Greenland a new survey will be conducted in 2026. - 201 This WG will require participation from Canada. - 202 Comments from Parties - 203 Greenland supported the SC's suggestion to postpone the assessment to 2026, acknowledging that the - assessment should have been completed in 2022.
-Greenland has endorsed the advice from the 2018 - walrus assessment, and this will remain valid until a new assessment is carried out in 2026. - Greenland explained that if new advice should come into force in 2027, then they need to receive this - 207 new advice by April 2026.
-This is because the new advice has to be translated, the Government to be - informed, a public hearing of minimum four weeks to be done, followed by the reception of comments - 209 to be evaluated with potential adjustments in the final document.
-The Government Cabinet needs to - 210 decide at the latest in November 2026 or before, to give the municipalities time to prepare - 211 management measures. - 212 MCSW Conclusion - 213 No new requests were proposed.
+The Chair invited Rosing-Asvid to present the updates from the SC on walrus.

+Given the significant time gap since the last walrus assessment in 2018, Greenland requires updated advice.
+The SC agreed that the Walrus WG take place in 2026 as planned, when new data from ongoing studies in Greenland and Svalbard is available.
+In Greenland, a new survey will be conducted in 2026.
+This WG will require participation from Canada.

+Greenland supported the SC's suggestion to postpone the assessment to 2026, acknowledging that the assessment should have been completed in 2022.
+Greenland has endorsed the advice from the 2018 walrus assessment, and this will remain valid until a new assessment is carried out in 2026.

+Greenland explained that if new advice should come into force in 2027, then they need to receive this new advice by April 2026.
+This is because the new advice has to be translated, the Government to be informed, a public hearing of minimum four weeks to be held, followed by the reception of comments to be evaluated with potential adjustments in the final document.
+The Government Cabinet needs to decide at the latest in November 2026 or before, to give the municipalities time to prepare management measures.

+No new requests were proposed regarding walrus.

-4. UPDATE ON MEMBERS' RESPONSES TO PROPOSALS FOR CONSERVATION
+4. UPDATE ON MEMBERS' RESPONSES TO PROPOSALS FOR CONSERVATION AND MANAGEMENT

-215 AND MANAGEMENT